Amanda Gorman makes history as youngest known inaugural poet

 Amanda Gorman has written poems for historic occasions.
-Now she is making history herself.
+Now she has made history herself.

-Gorman, 22, will become the youngest known inaugural poet when she performs at the 59th Presidential Inauguration on Wednesday.
+Gorman, 22, became the youngest known inaugural poet when she performed at the 59th Presidential Inauguration on Wednesday.

-She will deliver her original composition, "The Hill We Climb," at the Capitol in front of President-elect Joe Biden, Vice President-elect Kamala Harris and the entire nation
+She delivered her original composition, "The Hill We Climb," at the Capitol in front of President-elect Joe Biden, Vice President-elect Kamala Harris and the entire nation.

 "It's amazing...Especially at my age.
-No one really gets to say, 'At 22, I am the inaugural poet,'" she told "CBS This Morning" co-host Anthony Mason.
+No one really gets to say, 'At 22, I am the inaugural poet,'" she told "CBS This Morning" co-host Anthony Mason before her performance.

 She said she researched the speeches of Abraham Lincoln and Dr. Martin Luther King, Jr. as she began writing.
 But it was the riots at the Capitol that made a closing impact.